worthingtonse/client-prompts/Ideas In Progress/qmail-protocol.md

 No formatting encryption for phase one.
 But, there should be some meta data in the email saying the encryption type is zero See the meta data file.
 However, there must be some heading for a text file.

+This will use the (Compact Binary Document Format)[https://github.com/worthingtonse/client-prompts/main/Ideas In Progress/compact-binary-document-format.md]

 ## Send email